GeoTecINIT/nativescript-task-dispatcher/README.md

 ### Quick start

-First of all you'll need to start defining some tasks and make the globally accessible.
+First of all you'll need to start defining some tasks and make them globally accessible.
 As a matter of an example, here you can see some tasks that we have defined for our demo app (located in: `demo/app/tasks/index.ts`):

 ```ts
 // tasks.ts;